PresidentSam100/PresidentSam100/README.md

 - Stuff I have worked on in the past:
   - MyBuddy: A mobile app that helps aid people with autism in social interactions using deep learning techniques.
   - Data Structures Honors (CS314H) projects like Tetris, Boggle, and Web Scraper for my college (Private as per course syllabus)
-  - Many Physics, Chemistry, and Mathematical Models, all of which showcase various scientific phenomena in real time.
+  - Many Physics, Chemistry, and Mathematical Models, all of which showcase various scientific phenomena in real-time.
   - A few research case studies on various tragedies like the Titanic sinking and a pandemic that shall not be named.
   - Some Java video game stuff (Note: please use Unity and C# for game development, it's 10x better)
   - Competitive Programming code solutions from some HS programming contests like Code Quest and Battle of the Brains.